-Alongside human rights and sustainability, good animal welfare is a crucial component of both corporate due diligence and ‘ethical fashion’.
+Alongside human rights and environmental protection, good animal welfare is a crucial component of sustainability and ethical fashion.

 Animal welfare issues and business risks can arise within any animal-based supply chain.
 Animals used by the textiles industry may be subjected to inadequate living conditions and diets, restricted movement, painful mutilations, long term mental stress, poor breeding choices and more.

 In today’s world, consumers care deeply about issues like these and therefore how brands value animals.
 This sentiment was reflected in a recent YouGov poll, commissioned by FOUR PAWS, which found 1 in 3 shoppers prefer brands who prioritise animal protection.

 To assist brands in overall policy development and on specific issues such as mulesing, FOUR PAWS has developed Animal Welfare Policy Development Guidelines, and a guidebook titled Transitioning Away From Mulesed Wool – more on these below.

 For brands transitioning to or creating vegan product lines, FOUR PAWS recommends reviewing guidelines developed by the British Retail Consortium (BRC) to make sure that anything described as vegan is completely free of animal products.

 For brands choosing to continue using animal-derived materials, FOUR PAWS encourages the swift development of a robust vision, goals, policy and an implementation plan, all aimed at achieving the highest possible animal welfare standards.
 The FOUR PAWS policy development guidelines can assist brands in developing these essential animal protection plans.